Updated: January 5, 2025

 Getting to know RetireReady NJ (formerly the New Jersey Secure Choice Savings Program)

-Under the Act, the state will set up its own retirement fund, with employees automatically enrolled in the program.
-Once the program is active, participating will be required for the following New Jersey employers:
+Under the Act, the state has set up its own retirement fund, with employees automatically enrolled in the program.
+Now that the program is active, the following New Jersey employers are required to participate:

 • Any private sector or nonprofit employer with at least 25 employees